demisto/content/Integrations/Devo_v2/README.md

 ### 2. devo-get-alerts
 ---
-Queries alerts in the specified timeframe
+Queries alerts in the specified timeframe.

+Alerts are based off the table `siem.logtrust.alert.info` found in your Devo account.
+Please refer to this table for a list of columns you can filter off of.
+Also please refer back to the LINQ documentation for operations that are allowed.
 ##### Required Permissions
 **Requires a Devo OAuth token that has read permission on siem.logtrust.alert.info table**
 ##### Base Command